February is Black History Month.

-In countries around the world, including Canada and the United States, February is Black History Month.
-Evolving out of Negro History Week, launched in 1926, by American historian Carter G. Woodson, Black History Month invites us to recognize, celebrate, and honour the lives of Black people who transformed the fabric of our society.
-The stories, experiences, and accomplishments of Black Canadians span hundreds of years and include the histories of African, South American, Caribbean, European, and American people.
+Black History Month invites us to recognize, celebrate, and honour the lives of Black people who transformed the fabric of our society.
+Black Canadians’ stories, experiences, and accomplishments span hundreds of years.
+These include the histories of African, South American, Caribbean, European, and American people.

-Black history is complex, and much of it is difficult.
-Canada as we know it exists because of the contributions and labour, both forced and paid, of Black people.
-From the grueling 17th century to the eye-opening 1980s, here is one small segment of the long history of some of Canada’s first workers.
+Yet, Black history is complex, and much of it isn’t easy.
+Canada exists because of the contributions and labour, both forced and paid, of Black people.
+From the gruelling 17th century to today, here is one small glimpse into the long history of some of Canada’s first workers.

 early canadian history